jenkinsci/gerrit-code-review-plugin/README.md

 Jenkins will then only start builds for changes that have pending checks handled by the configured checkers and will set the status of the check to `SCHEDULED`.

-So far the GerritCodeReview-plugin does not provide a pipeline step to change the check status, e.g. to `RUNNING` or `SUCCESSFUL`.
-This has to be done manually via the checks plugin'S REST API endpoint.

 #### Remote Trigger

 Remote trigger is possible using webhook, URL is